 Lake Tahoe, California

 The Mountain-Town Charm: No matter what time of year you visit Lake Tahoe, the beauty of the crystal-clear lake, mountains, and fresh air is always astounding.
-The are several towns around the lake, the four main ones being South Lake Tahoe, Stateline, Incline Village, and Tahoe City.
+There are several towns around the lake, the four main ones being South Lake Tahoe, Stateline, Incline Village, and Tahoe City.
 Hit the slopes in the winter, and partake in water sports during the summer.
 Or go hiking and rock-climbing, if you're more of a land person.
-There are also plenty of other mountain towns along the way if you drive here from San Francisco or Sacramento (definitely stop and visit Auburn!).
+There are also plenty of other mountain towns along the way if you drive here from San Francisco or Sacramento (in which case, definitely stop and visit Auburn!)

 Elevation: 6237 feet (South Lake Tahoe)